Latécoère 28: Operational service

 The first aircraft were used by Aéropostale on the African mail routes connecting Casablanca and Dakar.
 The aircraft also inaugurated a Paris-Madrid service.

-It became famous in South America because of the regular mail service it ensured, from France to Argentina, and further on.
-With this plane it was possible to send a letter from Paris to Santiago de Chile in what seemed then like an astonishingly short four days.
+The Latécoère 28 became famous in South America because of the regular mail service it performed between France and Argentina, amongst other destinations.
+This aircraft's introduction made it possible to send a letter from Paris to Santiago de Chile in what seemed then like an astonishingly short four days.
 Previously, the mail steamships had taken weeks or months.

-It had a very limited military career.
-Venezuela bought three for use as bombers, and the government of France gave several to the republican side in the Spanish Civil War.
+The Latécoère 28 was also operated in a military capacity.
+Venezuela purchased three aircraft for use as bombers while the French government supplied several to the Second Spanish Republic during the Spanish Civil War.